Evergreen: Efficient Claim Verification for Semantic Aggregates: Experimental Evaluation

-We pose four aggregation queries over the three datasets via AISQL's \texttt{AI\_AGG()} function~\cite{liskowski_2025_cortex_aisql} with Llama 3.3 70B~\cite{grattafiori_2024_llama3}.
-These queries are also inspired by the observed workloads at Snowflake.
-We issue separate summarization queries to \texttt{johns\_roast\_pork} and \texttt{village\_whiskey}.
-For \texttt{mcdonalds\_mo}, we issue a comparative query to highlight commonalities and differences between restaurant locations and a ranking query to describe the top three locations in terms of service.
+We pose three types of aggregation queries over the six datasets via AISQL's \texttt{AI\_AGG()} function~\cite{liskowski_2025_cortex_aisql} with Llama 3.3 70B~\cite{grattafiori_2024_llama3}.
+We issue separate summarization queries to \texttt{johns}, \texttt{village}, \texttt{play}, and \texttt{uber} (e.g., ``Summarize what customers are saying about John's Roast Pork'').
+For \texttt{mcdonalds} and \texttt{airlines}, we issue comparative queries (e.g., ``Compare the reviews for the different McDonald's locations; highlight the commonalities and differences between the restaurant locations'') and ranking queries (e.g., ``Analyze the customer support dialogs for the different airline companies and describe the worst 3 airline companies regarding flight booking issues'').
 We use the approach described in Section~\ref{sec:claims} to decompose each aggregate response into a list of claims.

-To curate a diverse and balanced benchmark of claims, we take a selection of automatically generated claims from the semantic aggregation queries and combine them with manually written claims.
-In total, we obtain 16 claims (Table~\ref{tab:claims}) that span all claim types described in Section~\ref{sec:claims}, with an even split between grounded and ungrounded claims.
-Claims are compiled to queries using an LLM by providing the claim, the original aggregation prompt, the dataset schema with attribute descriptions, and documentation of \system's API, which contains example queries for a separate domain (i.e., movie reviews).
-Each generated query was manually reviewed for correctness, and we found that the LLM produced correct queries for all 16 claims.
-We leave a systematic evaluation of compilation accuracy across a larger set of claims to future work.